 Blessed with an abundance of natural beauty owing to its location between the mighty oceans of Indian and Pacific, Indonesia is one divine place on earth.
-A transcontinental country, in essence, this country sprawls majorly across the daunting South East Asia with some parts extending into Oceania.
 Credited to be the world's largest island country, Indonesia is full of tiny islands, more than 17,000 to be remotely precise, leaving you spoiled for choice.
-Owing to the unique geography of Indonesia, the climate of the country tends to be even all year round, ruling out the question of “ what is the best time to Indonesia?”

 A maze of adventures, panoramas of volcanoes fringing tropical rainforests, pristine beaches, and flavours that will explode your taste buds in a one-of-its-kind way, Indonesia is truly beguiling.
-If these reasons are enough to tempt you for an Indonesia sojourn, here’s a list of the six main Indonesian islands and why you must visit them!
+If these reasons are enough to tempt you for an Indonesia sojourn, here are the main Indonesian islands to visit on a holiday!

 1. Sumatra island - Large Indonesian island

 The largest island in Indonesia, and sixth-largest in the world, Sumatra, was formerly known as Swarnadwīpa or the “Island of Gold”.
 The island is characterized by highlands that hold several deposits of gold, which is where it derives its name from.

 Suitable for adventure junkies and leisure seekers alike, Sumatra is known for its raging volcanoes and orangutan overrun forests.
 The mountains sprawling across the island, are home to these forests rich in wildlife along with being favored hiking spots across the country.
 Tread towards to sea level and you will know how beaches that stretch into infinity are a common sight.